android606/ultimate_mcp_server_windows/README.md

 ## OCR Tools

-The LLM Gateway includes powerful OCR (Optical Character Recognition) tools that leverage LLMs to improve text extraction from PDFs and images:
+The Ultimate MCP Server includes powerful OCR (Optical Character Recognition) tools that leverage LLMs to improve text extraction from PDFs and images:

 - **Extract Text from PDF**: Extract and enhance text from PDF documents using direct extraction or OCR.
 - **Process Image OCR**: Extract and enhance text from images with preprocessing options.